Kentucky Shrimp Chowder

 4. Cook bacon in a large pot for couple minutes on medium heat.

-5. Add onion, celery, corn, garlic and red pepper to pot.
+5. Add onion, celery, corn, garlic, potato cubes and red pepper to pot.
 Then sauté for about 10 minutes.

 6. Add both the chicken and beef stock.